Terms and conditions

 - High school certificate/ attendance record, university certificate or other education results document; and

 - Proof of secure English Language test which meets our requirements (where applicable).
-The full SELTS list can be found at – http://www.ukba.homeoffice.gov.uk/sitecontent/applicationforms/new-approved-english-tests.pdf.
+Read more and find the full SELTs list on the Gov.UK website.

 Students must have a current passport and valid student visa to complete enrolment.
 Kaplan will take a copy of the passport and visa at enrolment.
 Students are required to keep Kaplan informed, and provide proof, of their next of kin and current residential address.
 Students must also keep Kaplan informed of their telephone number and email contact at all times.
 Students must also maintain satisfactory academic progress as per the requirements of the UK Home Office.

 Information collected by Kaplan which personally identifies a student and information regarding a student’s course progress may be shared with the UK Home Office, British government, designated authorities, students’ parents, Kaplan staff, partners and representatives.
 This information may include personal and contact details, course enrolment details and changes, and circumstances of any suspected breach by the student of any visa condition.

 Under TIER 4 Immigration rules Kaplan will report to the UK Home Office in the following circumstances:

 - if the Student fails to enrol on the Course within the enrolment period